Grow Financial Federal Credit Union

 Here’s how the debt snowball works:

-• List all your debts from smallest balance to largest balance, regardless of interest rates.
+• List all your debts from the smallest to the largest balance, regardless of interest rates.

-• Focus on completely paying off the smallest debt first while making minimum payments on the others.
+• Focus on paying off the smallest debt completely (while making minimum payments on the others).

-• Watch your motivation grow as you reach payoff milestones, with each zero-dollar balance adding fuel to your fire.
+• Feel your motivation grow as you reach payoff milestones, with each zero balance providing a feeling of accomplishment.

-The snowball method isn’t really about numbers.
-It’s about psychology.
-Tackling smaller debts first provides quick wins, boosting your motivation to tackle the larger ones.
-As you knock out each debt, the sense of accomplishment grows.
-Compared to other strategies, the debt snowball method might not always provide the biggest cost-savings in the long run since it doesn’t take into account interest rates.
-However, the mental boost can be a game-changer by providing momentum and positive reinforcement.
+Is there a downside?
+Compared to other strategies, the debt snowball method might not always provide you with the largest cost savings in the long run since it doesn’t account for interest rates.
+However, the mental boost can be a game-changer on the journey to becoming debt-free.

 The Debt Avalanche Approach

-Want to shave dollars off the total you’ll spend on interest?
-Check out the debt avalanche approach.
+If you’re already highly motivated to get out of debt and want to reduce your total interest, check out the debt avalanche approach.
 This popular debt reduction strategy prioritizes efficiency and cost savings.
-Instead of focusing on eliminating individual debts to build quick wins, the debt avalanche approach prioritizes interest rates.
+Instead of focusing on eliminating individual debts to build quick wins, the debt avalanche approach prioritizes minimizing interest by tackling the highest rates first.

 Here’s how the debt avalanche works:

-• Start by listing your debts from the highest to the lowest interest rates.
+• List your debts in order from the highest to the lowest interest rates.

-• Once the highest-interest debt is conquered, move on to the next one in line until you’ve reached zero balances on all debts.
+• Once you eliminate the highest-interest debt, move on to the next one in line until you’ve reached zero balances on all debts.

-By targeting high-interest debts first, you minimize the overall interest you’ll pay, which typically saves you money overall.
+By targeting high-interest debts first, you minimize the overall interest you’ll pay.
 While it might take longer to see that “paid in full” status on the smaller debts, you’re strategically chipping away at the financial burden that’s costing you the most.
 It’s like climbing a mountain — the path might be steep, but the view from the top is worth it.

 Debt Reduction Strategies